lewisndambiri/lewisndambiri.github.io/projects/retail-analytics-sql/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)

 ## 🎯 Business Problem Statement
-"Retail executives lack real-time, granular visibility into performance drivers—making it difficult to optimize inventory, allocate marketing spend, and retain high-value customers.
+"Retail executives lack real-time, granular visibility into performance drivers - making it difficult to optimize inventory, allocate marketing spend, and retain high-value customers.
 Without an integrated analytics pipeline that transforms raw transactional data into actionable insights, decisions are reactive, inefficient, and often based on incomplete information."

 This project solves that gap by delivering an end-to-end analytics engine that: